Welcome, soul.

 What do you mean by ‘what happens’?

-It’s real life — the glory and melancholy of being a human in the world.
+I mean real life — the glory and melancholy of being a human in the world.
 The maddening and exquisite mess of it all.

 In short: I couldn’t make up what happens to me if I tried.
 That’s why it is magic.
 Also disastrous, awkward, unbelievable, and often very funny.

-As Nora Ephron (who I adore) wrote:
+As Nora Ephron (whom I adore) wrote:

 I can’t believe how real life never lets you down.
 I can’t understand why anyone would write fiction when what actually happens is so amazing.

 She is very correct.
-Also hence why I am an avid notetaker.

 So, what is the magic of what happens?